GlacioHack/xdem/docs/source/comparison.rst

 .. plot:: code/comparison_plot_local_hypsometric_interpolation.py

 *Caption: The elevation dependent elevation change of Scott Turnerbreen on Svalbard from 1990--2009.
-The width of the bars indicate the standard devation of the bin.
+The width of the bars indicate the standard deviation of the bin.
 The light blue background bars show the area distribution with elevation.*

 Regional hypsometric interpolation